 Abstract:

 Result After the improvement, the precision, recall, and mAP0.5 reached 78.3%, 72.2%, and 81.7%, respectively, representing improvements of 4.2, 4.5, and 4.0 percentage points compared to the baseline model YOLOv11n.
-Furthermore, the model has only 2.8 M parameters and a computational cost of 7.8 G, maintaining excellent lightweight characteristics.
-Edge device deployment tests showed that after TensorRT optimization and acceleration, the improved model achieved an inference speed of up to 126.58 frames per second, meeting the requirements for real-time detection.
+Furthermore, the model had only 2.8 M parameters and a computational cost of 7.8 G, maintaining excellent lightweight characteristics.
+Edge device deployment tests showed that after TensorRT optimization and acceleration, the improved model achieved an inference speed of up to 126.6 frames per second, meeting the requirements for real-time detection.